NGSolve/ngsPETSc/docs/src/PETScBasic/pinvt.py.rst

    M = m.mat
    ngsVec = M.CreateColVector()

 We are now ready to create a :code:`VectorMapping`, which will first be used to construct a PETSc vector from the :code:`ngsVec` just initialized.
-The only information that the :code:`VectorMapping` class needs is the finite element space associated to the vector :code:`GridFunction`, this because the NGSolve :code:`FESpace` class contains information about the way the degrees of freedom are distributed and which degrees of freedom are not constrained by the boundary conditions. ::
+The only information that the :code:`VectorMapping` class needs is the finite element space associated to the vector :code:`GridFunction`.
+This is because the NGSolve :code:`FESpace` class contains information about the way the degrees of freedom are distributed and which degrees of freedom are not constrained by the boundary conditions. ::